openaps/docs/docs/docs/walkthrough/phase-1/using-openaps-tools.md

-# Configuring and Learning to Use OpenAPS Tools
+# Configuring and Learning to Use openaps Tools

 This section provides an introduction to initializing, configuring, and using the OpenAPS toolset.
 The purpose is to get you familiar with how the different commands work and to get you thinking about how they may be used to build your own closed loop.
 Make sure you have completed the [Setting Up the Raspberry Pi 2](../phase-0/rpi.md) and [Setting Up openaps](../phase-0/openaps.md) sections prior to starting.